 - View our current rental listings and identify which property interest you.

-- Contact us to arrange an appointment for you the view the property you are interested in at times that best suit you and us.
+- Contact us or make a booking to arrange an appointment for you the view the property you are interested in at a time that best suits you and us.

 - If you are successful, we will arrange for you to sign the paperwork and move in.
 We require three to four weeks rent as bond, unless otherwise stated.
 Rent is payable in advance usually on a weekly/fortnightly basis.

 Making an Application

 When you make an Application you will need to include certain information to support the application including:

 - Satisfactory personal identification – this is to prove you are who you say you are, such as a passport and/or a New Zealand Driver Licence and/or Birth Certificate.

 - Proof of your current address – you should include a copy of a letter/statement addressed to you at your current address.
 Good examples are bank statements, electricity and telephone accounts, and letters from government departments.